 The Input features group includes the following parameters:

-• Target layer specifies the layer or table that will have records appended to it.
-You can choose a layer using the Layer button or use the Draw input features button to create a sketch layer to use as the input.
+Target layer specifies the layer or table that will have records appended to it.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.

 Join settings